ngokhoa1202/cs-note/site-reability-engineering/container/docker/docker-image/dockerfile/Dockerfile.md

 # copy all remaining source files to WORKDIR
 COPY . .
 CMD ["tini", "--", "node", "./bin/www"]
 ```
+# Multi-stage builds
+- Each `FROM` instruction can use a different base image, and each of them begins a new stage of the build.
+- Files can be *selectively copied* from one stage to another stage until the final image.
+-
+***
 # References
 1. [Docker image](Docker%20image.md) for Docker image concepts.
 2. https://docs.docker.com/reference/dockerfile/ for Dockerfile command references.